our-story-media/ourstory-resources/doc_gen/materials/README.md

 Depending on the [Ideation](/guide/ideation/) process you choose to adopt, you may wish to use the Ideation cards with the community.

 *To print these yourself on a normal A4 printer, use the following files.
-These should be printed **duplex** to achieve the correct back-to-front results.*
+These should be printed **duplex** and **multipage** to achieve the correct back-to-front results.*

-COMING EARLY 2020
+WE WILL ADD TRANSLATIONS AS THEY BECOME AVAILABLE, ALONG WITH PRINT-FRIENDLY FILES FOR FIELD DEPLOYMENT.

+<DownloadLink type="danger" url="https://github.com/our-story-media/ourstory-resources/raw/master/field-materials/story-cards/print-yourself/storycards-original-en.pdf">Story Cards (PDF) (en)</DownloadLink>

 <!-- <el-dropdown split-button type="danger"><a href="https://github.com/our-story-media/ourstory-resources/raw/master/field-materials/story-cards/print-yourself/storycards-a4-en.pdf">A4 Print Cards (PDF) (en)</a> -->
 <!-- <el-dropdown-menu slot="dropdown"> -->